We know that being in ministry often means you can’t leave everything and return to school, so we’ve given you some learning options.

 Advanced Placement refers to the acceptance of certain undergraduate courses to fulfill seminary course requirements.
 Undergraduate credits approved for Advanced Placement may be applied to MBS program requirements for both courses and credits.

 Through MBU/MBS dual credit arrangements, well-prepared, advanced MBU students may satisfy up to fifty percent of the course and credit requirements of any MBS master’s degree through Advanced Placement.
-To use an undergraduate course for Advanced Placement, students must achieve a grade of B- or better.
+To use an undergraduate course for Advanced Placement, students may ask to advance place 300-400 level classes with a grade of B- or better.
 The following MBU undergraduate courses are pre-approved as eligible for Advanced Placement credit, with additional courses at the 300-level or above considered upon request:

 BIBC 321 – Baptist Heritage